What are the three report formats in Excel?

 Despite their widespread use, pivot tables are imperfect.
 A number of data and formatting limitations cause too many intelligent people to bash their heads against the wall in frustration.

-XLCubed is here to supercharge Excel reporting into an analytics powerhouse.
-When you need intuitive reporting tools that are sophisticated and flexible, you need XLCubed.
-You don’t have to throw out your data—or Excel.
-XLCubed simply makes it easier to turn raw data into truly actionable insights, saving time while enabling more dynamic and in-depth analytical capabilities.
+FluenceXL is here to supercharge Excel reporting into an analytics powerhouse.
+When you need intuitive reporting tools that are sophisticated and flexible, you need FluenceXL.
+You don’t have to throw out your data — or Excel.
+FluenceXL simply makes it easier to turn raw data into truly actionable insights, saving time while enabling more dynamic and in-depth analytical capabilities.

 Josh Daugherty